All Episodes

 And I'm like, really?

-You're y this is how low you've sunk?
+This is how low you've sunk?

-Because it really is it it it's slander.
+Because it really is, it's slander.

-I mean if I had time, money, and resources, I'd sue her, but I don't have the time, money, or energy for this.
+I mean, if I had time, money, and resources, I'd sue her, but I don't have the time, money, or energy for this.

-We all you should not have had to even just say what you just said.
+You should not have had to even just say what you just said.

 We all know that.